sinae99/kubernetes-course/hw2/README.md

 ## hw1 tasks :

 ### 1 - scenario :
-  set up 3 nginx pod wit 3 different location each with has it owns hotname
+  set up 3 nginx pod with 3 different locations each with its own pod name

 ### 2 - Secret vs ConfigMap